DIY Wood Spice Shelf

 It’s easy to build and the perfect way to organize all of your spices.
 It has three shelves and antique-inspired curved details.

-Get the free plan now and build one today.
+Get the plan now and build one today.

 You may also enjoy this DIY Spice Cabinet and this DIY tiered spice rack.